xkbcommon/libxkbcommon/README.md

 # libxkbcommon

-libxkbcommon is a keymap compiler and support library which processes a reduced subset of keymaps as defined by the XKB specification.
+libxkbcommon is a keyboard keymap compiler and support library which processes a reduced subset of keymaps as defined by the XKB (X Keyboard Extension) specification.
+It also contains a module for handling Compose and dead keys.

 ## Quick Guide